mthrok/luchador/luchador/env/rom/README.md

-This is the directory for stronig Atari ROM files.
+This is the directory for stronig ROM files.

+Before installing `luchador`, you need to download ROMs.

-To download ROM files manually, run `python setup.py download_ale` from the root directory.
+You can download ATARI roms for `ALEEnvironment` by runnig `python setup.py download_ale` from the root directory.